 Description.
 Everything from physical scenery to emotions are described with beautiful, un-cliched language; you really feel like you are part of Lark's world.
 Also, there are no long-winded strings of words weighed down with description.
 Instead, McCoy delivers only the details that are pertinent at the moment and nothing more.
 Never waste.

-Despite the poor editing, I still give this title 5 stars.
+I give this title 5 stars.
 I have a feeling this series is going to be a hit!
 I eagerly await the release of the second installment of the series, Spirits, and I am looking forward to hearing more from both Lark and RS McCoy.

 May your own Spark shine,